KeziahF/CP3402-Learning-Journal/Week 9/README.md

 ![Text Output Using Div Element](Text_Using_Div.png)

-After investigating and implementing the `<span>` element the content of the website was able to be formatted correctly, changing the appearance of specific pieces of text within a line:
+After investigating and implementing the `<span>` element, the content of the website was formatted correctly, allowing specific pieces of text to appear within the same line:

 * Sass Code - remained unchanged